A yearning to tackle the big questions in life is the main reason Kayla Polamalu wanted to go to university.

 “I went to the Māori Students’ Orientation in my first week where I heard more about some of the Māori papers on offer, and decided that I wanted to pursue them too,” she says.
 “So I’m now doing a Bachelor of Arts in Māori Resource Management along with my Law degree—and they complement each other well.”

-She says the calibre of teaching at Victoria’s Law School and Te Kawa a Māui (the School of Māori Studies) is exceptionally high.
+She says the calibre of teaching at Victoria University of Wellington’s Law School and Te Kawa a Māui (the School of Māori Studies) is exceptionally high.
 “All of my lecturers are top in their fields and are passionate about their research and they bring that passion to class.
 It’s amazing to be constantly surrounded by people who are encouraging and inspiring you to think deeply and outside of yourself.
 I now understand that university is all about learning for life.”

 Kayla, who grew up in Auckland, found the transition from school to university life a challenging one.
 “University requires a whole lot more self-motivation and self-discipline.
 No one is going to coddle you and do everything for you,” she says.
 “At school you’re taught facts—at university you are encouraged to think more critically about those facts, to place them in context.
 It also makes you analyse yourself and what you’re doing—that cemented the fact that Law and Māori Resource Management were definitely the right choices for me.”